No one does beer delivery in the bay area like Office Libations.

 Maybe you need something stronger for those times when you need an extra oomph to reach that deadline.

 To say we skimmed the surface of beer is putting it lightly.
-Be that as it may, there is still a good deal of options to try from these classic beer styles.
+Be that as it may, there are still a good deal of options to try from these classic beer styles.

 As in, not a few options, you have a whole BOATLOAD of options available to you.
 So feel free to explore what’s out there, and discover what your office can’t do without.